 - Operational Reports – This should allow you to track and analyze daily events to make data-driven decisions.

-- Interactive Reports – The reports should allow you to analyze and aggregate a huge amount of data in a lucid manner.
+- Interactive Reports – The reports should allow you to analyze and aggregate a lot of data lucidly.
 Plus, it should identify outliers, anomalies, and trends in the historical data.

 - Ranking Reports – This will help you categorize business segments into those which are working from the ones which are not.
 Additionally, you can analyze it through various dimensions for various sectors.